-ABS light stays illuminated or continues to flash, a malfunction has been detected, have the system serviced immediately by your authorized dealer.
+ABS light stays illuminated or continues to flash, a malfunction has been detected, have the system serviced immediately by your sutherized dealer.
+Normal broking is a authorized dealer.
 Normal braking is still functional unless the brake warning light also is illuminated.

-Airbag readiness: If this light fails to illuminate when the ignition is turned to on, continues to flash or remains on, have the system serviced immediately by your author serviced immediately by your authorized dealer.
+Airbag readiness: If this light fails to illuminate when the ignition is turned to on, continues to flash or remains on, have the system serviced immediately by your authorized dealer.
 A chime will sound when there is a malfunction in the indicator light.